sourcegraph/about/content/blogposts/2023/cody-vscode-0-12-release.md

 ### User Onboarding and Sign-in Experience

-New users can now sign up for Cody using their Github and Gitlab account.
+New users can now sign up and sign in for Cody using their Github and Gitlab accounts.

 ### Cody Pre-Instructions